alyoawesome/Educational-Planner/README.md

 to be boring as a result.
 This project is of interest to me because I've always wanted to code a space-themed game but was not sure how to start.
 I believe that this personal project is the perfect opportunity to help me achieve this goal.

+## User Stories:
+- As a user, I want to be able to shoot projectiles from my spaceship
+- As a user, I want to be able to move my spaceship up, down, left, and right
+- As a user, I want to be able to add health to my player when I collect health pickups
+-  As a user, I want to be able to destroy asteroids using my projectiles